 When I decided I needed to lose weight, I was under the impression that losing weight would fix all of that and I would instantly love myself – how wrong I was.
 The problem wasn’t my weight, as beauty is not a size, I just had trouble loving myself no matter how I looked.
 Losing weight meant I was just changing my appearance by becoming smaller, and my health, but that wasn’t changing the way I thought about myself.
 That was something I had to work really hard on, and it was the kind of work that wasn’t done in the gym or the kitchen.

 With Weight Watchers launching their new #WomanKind project where they are trying to get women to be more kind to themselves, I thought I would share all of the things that I did to love myself more, which is so important for our mental health.
 Healthy is much more than healthy eating and exercise, although that is still a big part of it.

 I felt like I could only feel good about my body if I looked a certain way.
 Wrong again!
 We should all feel good about ourselves no matter what size we are.
-That doesn’t mean that you have to stay the size you are if that is not what you want, but whilst you are currently that size, you can still love the body you have.
+That doesn’t mean that you have to stay the size you are are not happy or healthy that way, but whilst you are currently that size, you can still love the body you have.
 Because trust me, hating that way you look is not only not going to get you to your goal any quicker, but it can be really damaging too.
-Enjoy the body you currently have, even if you are working towards a smaller size, because I guarantee it is more beautiful than you give it credit for.
+Enjoy the body you currently have, even if you are working towards a different one, because I guarantee it is more beautiful than you give it credit for.

 Like everyone, I still have bad days when it comes to positive body image, but here are my tips that helped me work on it and when I do have those bad days, I always refer back to them.